Crisis in the Classroom: How Marvin the “Mental Health Warrior” Cat Uses the RESPOND Method

 In the past, Marvin admitted, he might’ve blurted out, “Nonsense!
 Everyone loves fractions!”
 (Which, frankly, is a lie.)
 But now, with the RESPOND method, he could do better.

-Recognize: See the shutdown as more than math frustration — it’s an emotional overload.
+Recognize: This is more than math frustration — it’s emotional overload.

-Engage (with compassion): Meet them where they are.
+Engage: Meet them with compassion.
 “Fractions can feel overwhelming.
 You’re not alone in this.”

-Provide (a safe space): Offer calm support and help them take one small step.
-“Let’s just try the first problem together.”
+Provide: Offer calm support and one small next step.
+“Let’s try the first problem together.”

 Example 2: The Student in Silent Distress

-Recognize: Notice the withdrawal and changes in behavior.
+Recognize: Notice the withdrawal and the change in behavior.

-Provide (a safe space): Give them options — maybe talk privately after class, connect them with a counselor, or simply let them know it’s okay to open up.
+Provide: Give them options — talk privately after class, connect them with a counselor, or simply let them know it’s okay to open up.

 Example 3: The Student in Full-On Meltdown